ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_classification.md

 ---

-12. Let us consider the logit transformation, i.e., log-odds.
+Q. Let us consider the logit transformation, i.e., log-odds.
 Assume a scenario in which the logit forms the linear decision boundary, for a given vector of systematic components X and predictor variables θ.
 Write the mathematical expression for the hyperplane that describes the decision boundary.

 $$